WVU-ASEL/glidar/README.md

 * It takes a long time to write the range images to PCD files.
 * The model can be rotated, and the sensor can be moved towards or away from the model; but the sensor itself cannot rotate or move in other directions.
 No sensor path can be programmed yet.
 * Model bump textures are not currently utilized.

+Improvements needed:

+* When I first wrote GLIDAR, it used &mdash; almost exclusively &mdash; homogeneous transforms for arranging objects.
+Later, I added quaternion support, but the quaternion rendering is only implemented for pipelines that use ZeroMQ.
+It'd be extremely simple to implement non-pipeline rendering using quaternions &mdash; and that would enable us to remove some old and fragile code.

 ### Examples ###